 The Ride Free with ID program was extended to all students in Greeley and Evans.
 Students can show their student IDs to bus drivers, obtain a free school year pass, or show their state-issued ID to the drivers.
 The service has allowed students to participate in a variety of after school activities they were not able to previously.

-In 2016, GET updated its route system, which shifted the previous one-way loops with bi-directional linear routes.
+In 2016, GET updated its route system, which replaced the previous one-way loops with bi-directional linear routes.

 Transfort is the largest transit agency in the region, serving the City of Fort Collins.
 The service has seen record growth in the past five years, specifically after the opening of the MAX bus rapid transit line and partnering with Colorado State University to provide students with free service.
-To the left is the current route map, which shows the current 22 routes.
+Currently the system has 22 routes as shown in the map below.

 In 2014, Transfort opened the MAX bus rapid transit route along the Mason Corridor.
 The route operates in its own right-of-way between Harmony Road and Prospect Road, then a shared corridor through CSU’s campus and on Mason Street in Old Town Fort Collins.
 The route runs every 10-minutes throughout the day and provides important connections at the Downtown Transit Center and the South Transit Center.